dolphindb/Tutorials_EN/DolphinDB_Programming_Guide.md

 select sum(abs(price - mid)*qty)/sum(price*qty) as cost from pwj(trades, quotes, -10:0, <avg((bid + ask)/2.0) as mid>,`date`sym`time) where date between dataRange group by sym
 ```

-### 2.4 Other Extensions of SQL
+### 2.4 Other new features

-DolphinDB offers many other SQL extensions.
+DolphinDB SQL offers various other new features.
 For examples:

 * User-defined functions can be used in SQL on the local node or distributed environment without compiling, packaging or deploying.
 * As shown in 5.4, SQL is fully integrated with the distributed computing framework in DolphinDB, making in-database analytics more convenient and efficient.